 Georgetown Prep is committed to building a collaborative relationship with prospective and current families as they plan for the financial realities associated with their son's high school education.
-Prep does not offer academic or athletic scholarships, reserving all aid for those who have a demonstrated financial need.
+It is our goal to make Georgetown Prep affordable for all accepted students: Prep does not offer academic or athletic scholarships, reserving all aid for those who have a demonstrated financial need.
 The decision to apply for financial aid has no bearing on the admissions process.
 Admissions decisions are need blind.
-About 28% of families qualify for and receive financial aid with an average grant of $24,500.
+About 26% of families receive financial aid; average grant is $19,000.
 Day student grants range from $5,000 to $35,000, with an average grant between $10,000 and $15,000 in a given year.Please refer to the information below to guide you through the financial aid process.
 View additional financial aid options.

 Note for separated or divorced parents: In the case of divorced or separated parents, each retains the obligation to contribute to the education of his or her son, regardless of whether a legal agreement to do so exists.
 In this instance, both parents must complete a required Financial Aid application either jointly or separately.
 Financial aid grants will be made only after considering the financial resources of both parents.
 In the case of separated and/or divorced parents, no information will be given by the school to either parent regarding the other parent's financial disclosures.
 The assets of both parents will be considered before making any award; the assertion that one parent has disclaimed responsibility for educational expenses does not apply.

 Gather important information to submit to TADS, including:

 Many questions will refer to your 2017 Federal Tax return.
 If you are completing the application prior to filing your 2017 tax return, you may estimate these numbers.
 Be sure to indicate that the numbers are estimates where appropriate.
 Regardless of when you fill out the application, you will be required to submit your 2017 1040 with all relevant schedules, W-2's, 1099's, etc. to TADS, as well as 2017 forms when they become available.